Overview of Methods

 The charts below compare the survey data collection months, days and hours to overall trail use across all of the trails for which Infrared Counter data was available.
 This demonstrates that while usage declines in Jan through March, the survey samples are heavily skewed to warmer months and may not be representative of winter users.
 Surveys were also heavily skewed to Sundays (likely due to surveyor availability).
 In terms of time of day, the survey samples appeared to more accurately represent hours of the day as there are fewer users before 6 am and after 9 pm.
 These use patterns are likely to vary significantly from trail to trail based on use patterns at each location.
-When comparing surveys collected to day of week estimates for the counter data, as show in Chart 3, significantly more surveys were collected on the weekend compared to overall use estimates.
+When comparing surveys collected to day of week estimates for the counter data, as shown in Chart 3, significantly more surveys were collected on the weekend compared to overall use estimates.
 Hour of day comparisons, as shown below indicate that survey collections were roughly comparable to overall use times.
 It should be noted that use patterns are likely to vary from trail to trail.

 Errors of observation and surveyor error